MasterKale/SimpleWebAuthn/README.md

 ## Overview

-This monorepo contains two complimentary libraries to help reduce the amount of work needed to incorporate WebAuthn into a website.
+This project features two complimentary libraries to help reduce the amount of work needed to incorporate WebAuthn into a website.
 The following packages are maintained here:

 - [@simplewebauthn/server](https://github.com/MasterKale/SimpleWebAuthn/tree/master/packages/server)